 More information about United Arab Emirates

-Abu Dubai, Ajman, Fujairah, Ras Al Khaimah, Sharjah and Umm Al Quwain are the other Emirate Sheikhdoms, each with their own distinct traits.
-Ras Al Khaimah is a popular beach haven, known for its watersports and adventurous mountain trails, whilst Sharjah is a centre of Emirati art and culture, home to archaeological sites and a number of museums.
+Abu Dubai, Ajman, Fujairah, Ras Al Khaimah, Sharjah, and Umm Al Quwain are the other Emirate Sheikhdoms, each with their own distinct traits.
+Ras Al Khaimah is a popular beach haven, known for its watersports and adventurous mountain trails, whilst Sharjah is a center of Emirati art and culture, home to archaeological sites and a number of museums.
 The capital, Abu Dhabi is constantly looking towards the future whilst the drifting sands of the Empty Quater remain unchanged by the hands of time.
-Due to international airport hub, Dubai is many travellers first taste of travel to the Middle East and most who travel to the United Arab Emirates find there is a real east-meets-west atmosphere.
+Due to the international airport hub, Dubai is many travelers' first taste of travel to the Middle East and most who travel to the United Arab Emirates find there is a real east-meets-west atmosphere.

 History of the United Arab Emirates

 The region became Islamicized in the 7th-century, whilst permanent settlements of fishermen and traders along the coast coexisted with the Bedouin communities of the deserted interior.
-Due to the Emirates valuable location and resources, there was a proliferation of conflicts in the region from the 16th-century onwards, particularly between the European powers of Portugal, France and British, who vyed for control over the region.
-The Portuguese had the most profound effect on the Arabian peninsula, colonising it for much of the 16th-century, attracted by the precious pearl reserves along the coast.
+Due to the Emirates' valuable location and resources, there was a proliferation of conflicts in the region from the 16th-century onwards, particularly between the European powers of Portugal, France, and the British, who vyed for control over the region.
+The Portuguese had the most profound effect on the Arabian peninsula, colonizing it for much of the 16th-century, attracted by the precious pearl reserves along the coast.